 Brachial artery blood flow-mediated dilation improved by 4.31% and 2.15% after HIIT and MICT, respectively.
 This resulted in a significant mean difference of 2.26%.
 HIIT also tended to have a more positive impact than MICT on secondary outcomes, such as cardiopulmonary function, traditional risk factors for cardiovascular disease, oxidative stress, inflammation, and insulin sensitivity.

-Therefore, HIIT workout (of the specific interventions used and described above) is more likely to be a powerful exercise to improve vascular function.
+Therefore, an HIIT workout (of the specific interventions used and described above) is more likely to be a powerful exercise to improve vascular function.

 Glucose regulation and insulin resistance